ThomasRohde/PyBCM/README.md

         - Copy capability context for use with AI tools like ChatGPT
         - Paste AI-generated capabilities from browser-based chat agents
         - Share capability structures between models and AI tools

+### Using Copy/Paste with ChatGPT

+PyBCM provides smart copy/paste functionality for AI integration, allowing you to expand your capability model using ChatGPT.

+#### Copying a Prompt from a Selected Capability

+1. **Select a capability** in the tree view.
+2. **Press Ctrl+C** to copy its context to the clipboard in a format optimized for AI tools like ChatGPT.

+#### Pasting the Prompt into ChatGPT

+1. **Open ChatGPT** in your browser.
+2. **Paste the copied prompt** into the chat input field and submit it.

+#### Copying the Resulting JSON from ChatGPT

+1. **Wait for ChatGPT** to generate the JSON array of sub-capabilities.
+2. **Copy the resulting JSON** from the chat response.

+#### Pasting the JSON into the Tree View

+1. **Select the parent capability** in the tree view where you want to add the sub-capabilities.
+2. **Press Ctrl+V** to paste the JSON array of sub-capabilities.
+3. Ensure each capability in the array has `name` and `description` fields.

+This allows you to:
+- Copy capability context for use with ChatGPT.
+- Paste AI-generated capabilities from ChatGPT into your model.
+- Seamlessly integrate AI-generated content into your capability structure.

 ### Working with Visualizations